fcamarlinghi/grunt-cep/README.md

 It is based on the `csxs` command line tool by [Creative Market](https://github.com/creativemarket/csxs).

 **Please note:** the plugin is currently in alpha stage and may contain bugs.
-Options are not freezed and may change in future versions.
+Options are not frozen and may change in future versions.

 ## Changelog
 ### Latest Version
+**0.5.0**:

+* Added support for CC2019.
+* Updated dependencies to the latest versions.

+Thanks to *Lilipi* for contributing to this version.

+### Previous Releases
 **0.4.5**:

 * Fixed CEFCommandLine parameters not being applied to all builds.